 The Three TennCare MCOs

-Every TennCare adult, whether in Standard Medicaid, CHOICES, ECF CHOICES, or Katie Beckett Part A, is enrolled in one of three MCOs as of 2026:
+Every TennCare adult, whether in Standard Medicaid, CHOICES, or ECF CHOICES, is enrolled in one of three MCOs as of 2026, with TennCare Select covering certain special populations:,

 If you encounter a 2024-or-earlier source that mentions "Amerigroup Tennessee," it's the same plan that's now called Wellpoint.